abcucberkeley/Parallel_Fiji_Visualizer/README.md

 ### Prerequisites
 1. An up-to-date installation of Fiji which can be downloaded from here: https://imagej.net/software/fiji/downloads
-2. OS versions supported: Windows 10 or later, Ubuntu 22.04 (other versions of Linux may work), and macOS 12.1 or later
+2. OS versions supported: Windows 10 or later, Ubuntu 22.04 (other versions of Linux may work), and macOS 13 or later (Apple Silicon/M-series only.
+Intel Macs are not supported as of v1.3.0)

 ### Download and Install
 1. Download `Parallel_Fiji_Visualizer-<version>.jar` from the latest release: https://github.com/abcucberkeley/Parallel_Fiji_Visualizer/releases